alexmilowski/data-science/activities/crawling-the-crawl/README.md

 Can you modify [ccex.py](ccex.py) to count domains?

 The WAT data in WARC format contains metadata extracted from the crawl for each page.
 Process the data to extract and count the domain names.
-Be careful to remove subdomains so that variants like `www1.hp.com` and `www2.hp.com` reduce to `hp.com`.
+Be careful to remove sub-domains so that variants like `www1.hp.com` and `www2.hp.com` reduce to `hp.com`.

 ### 7. Run it on a cluster ###